tanfengzhou/SUGAR_kaikoura/training/readme.md

 This step will cut out 60*60*60 blocks from the continuous brightness video and save corresponding 20*20*20 label blocks according to the input catalogs.
 We suggest to keep the folder structure as shown in this example.

+Step 10 : run "delete0pad20to60.m"

+This step will delete empty samples and pad 0 to label blocks in order to get the same size of the training block.

+Step 11 : Randomly put 10% data to validation set.

+This can be achieved by running the following lines:

+First enter the training data sample folder "imagesTr". ls | shuf -n 19000 | xargs -i mv {} ../imagesVal/ cd ../imagesVal/ ls *>filelist mv filelist ../labelsTr/ cd ../labelsTr/ xargs -a filelist mv -t ../labelsVal/ rm filelist

+Then you could use the command "ls | wc -l" to see how many files are there in each folder.